City of Dubuque officials are proposing the purchase of a downtown business for $1.7 million to make space for a parking structure.

 City Council members will discuss the purchase of the Hendricks Feed & Seed Co. property, located at 880 and 898 Central Ave., at their meeting on Monday, June 7.

-The property eventually would be used as the site for a planned $20 million parking ramp that the city must construct as part of a development agreement with Roshek Property LLC; Cottingham & Butler; and Heartland Financial USA.
-Meanwhile, Hendricks Feed & Seed will move to a new location, company officials announced.
+The property eventually would be used as the site for a planned $20 million parking facility that city has to construct as part of a development agreement with Roshek Property, LLC; Cottingham & Butler; and Heartland Financial USA.

-In late 2019, Cottingham & Butler and Heartland Financial announced plans to purchase the Roshek Building in downtown Dubuque.
-The city entered a development agreement with the two companies and promised to construct a 500-space parking facility to meet the added parking needs created by the companies’ expansion in the building.
-The facility must be completed and opened by Dec.
+Cottingham & Butler and Heartland Financial announced in late 2019 their plans to purchase Roshek Building — the largest office building in downtown Dubuque.
+The city signed into a development agreement with the two companies promising to construct a 500-space parking facility downtown to meet the added parking needs created by the companies’ expansion in the building.
+The facility must be completed by Dec.
 31, 2023.

-In a press release sent to the Telegraph Herald, company President William Hendricks said his business will move to a new location by the time it is required to vacate the current property.
+In a press release sent to the Telegraph Herald, William Hendricks, president of Hendricks Feed & Seed, stated that his business will continue operating at a new location after the property is taken over by the city.